Lulu The Movie wins Best Director at Canada International Film Festival

 History Of CIFF

-In an exposé on bogus film festivals by IndieWire, CIFF was revealed to be purchased by venture capitalist Monty Lapica as part of a bundle that included three other festivals — the Honolulu Film Awards, Mountain Film Festival, and Nevada Film Festival.
+In a now-removed exposé on bogus film festivals by IndieWire, CIFF was revealed to be part of a bundle that included three other festivals — the Honolulu Film Awards, Mountain Film Festival, and Nevada Film Festival.

 The “franchise proposal” was offered by Las Vegas businessman Rick Weisner, who promised (anyone) access to all the resources needed to run a festival for a “price in the thousands”.